Grustentier/landmarks/README.md

 # landmarks

-New web-app for the forensic community for landmark positioning and comparing.
+New simple web-app for the forensic community for landmark positioning and comparing.

 At first, this app does not save any kind of data in the backend.